 All applicants not meeting AU’s admission criteria will be considered for admission to EGSC.

 EGSC will provide courses to make up any Regents’ High School Curriculum deficiencies and core curriculum courses.
 Course offerings are based on student demand and faculty availability.

 Students are enrolled through EGSC and generally take 12 hours per semester.
 AU will offer academic and administrative space on its Summerville campus to accommodate an average of 30 classes per semester for students enrolled in the program.

 Applications of those not meeting AU’s admissions criteria will be forwarded to EGSC, who will then follow up by phone to facilitate enrollment at EGSC for interested applicants.

-Students will pay EGSC tuition and fees, which includes AU’s mandatory and elective fees for amenities such as the University Wellness Center on campus, computer labs, campus meal plans, and more.
+Students will pay EGSC tuition and fees, which includes AU’s mandatory and elective fees for amenities such as the University Wellness Center, computer labs, student life and more.

-EGSC uses this same collaborative model to transition students on its Statesboro campus to Georgia Southern University.
+EGSC uses this same collaborative model to transition students from its Statesboro location to Georgia Southern University.